Computer Use PoliciesLaptops for Library Use

 Adults' Public-Access Computers

-The library has 31 internet computers (16 unfiltered, 15 filtered) and 1 word processor.
+The library has 31 public computers.
 If you find an available computer, you can log in using the instructions below.
-If all the computers are busy, please go to the computer terminal at the reference desk and make a reservation for the next available computer.
+If all the computers are busy, please make a reservation for the next available computer.

-To log into the library card holders' computers, enter your library card barcode number and your 4-digit PIN number when prompted.
-Your PIN is the last 4 digits of the phone number the library has on record for you.
+To log in as a library card holder, enter your library card barcode number and your 4-digit PIN number when prompted.
+Your PIN is typically the last 4 digits of the phone number the library has on record for you.
 If you are unsure of what your PIN is, ask for a PIN lookup at a service desk.

-All card-holders' and guests' computers print at the color printer at the reference desk.
-You will pay for your prints at the vending machine next to the computer terminal.
+All computers print at the color printer at the service desk.
+You will pay for your prints at the vending machine next to the print release station.
 All prints are $0.10 a page, and the vending machine accepts one and five dollar bills, quarters, dimes, and nickels.

 1. Round Rock Public Library System Mission Statement: